 The updated total cost of the Transmission Gully project, including the settlement payments and the contract variation detailed above, is now $1.25 billion.

-Transmission Gully is a four-lane, 27 kilometre motorway running from Mackays Crossing at Paekākāriki to Linden.
+Transmission Gully is a four-lane, 27km motorway running from Mackays Crossing at Paekākāriki to Linden.

 Transmission Gully will make travel on the route between the city and the lower and central North Island safer and more reliable.
 Importantly Transmission Gully will also provide the region with a key route that will be more resilient to extreme weather and other events including storms and earthquakes.